stfc/PSyclone/doc/user_guide/psyclone_command.rst

                           kernels
     --profile {invokes,kernels}, -p {invokes,kernels}
+                          Add profiling hooks for either 'kernels' or 'invokes' --backend {dis,en}able-validation
+                          Options to control the PSyIR backend used for code generation.
+Use 'disable-validation' to disable the
+                          validation checks that are performed by default.
-                          Add profiling hooks for either 'kernels' or 'invokes' --config CONFIG       Config file with PSyclone specific options.
+    --config CONFIG       Config file with PSyclone specific options.
     --version, -v         Display version information (\ |release|\ )